BeHotapp/Terms/index.md

 Third-Party Failure: We are not liable for any outages or data handling errors by Firebase or Google Maps.

 9. Governing Law & Dispute Resolution
-This agreement is governed by the laws of [Insert Your State/Country].
-You agree that any legal action shall be brought exclusively in the courts of [Insert Your City/County], and you waive any right to a jury trial or class action participation.
+This agreement is governed by the laws of Spain.
+You agree that any legal action shall be brought exclusively in the courts of Barcelona, and you waive any right to a jury trial or class action participation.

 10. CONSENT & ACKNOWLEDGMENT
 By clicking "Accept" or using the App, you provide Explicit Consent for the processing of sensitive data and agree to the total waiver of liability for the Developer.